 Despite the shooting of “The Eye Of The Devil” running eerily late – actress Kim Novak had to be replaced in November by David’s old friend Deborah Kerr – the Nivens were still able to spend some time in Switzerland.
 This included a moment of horror while driving to Chateau D’Oex.

-A news report on 12th December 1965 stated that David and Hjördis “narrowly missed death” when their sports car skidded on the ice on a Swiss mountain pass and balanced against a boulder over a 350ft drop (or 150 ft according to another source).
+A news report on 12th December 1965 stated that David and Hjördis “narrowly missed death” when their sports car skidded on the ice on a Swiss mountain pass and balanced against a boulder over a 350ft drop (or 150 ft according to another source, which may also be an exagerration).
 “Both he and Hjördis were scratched and bruised, but not seriously hurt.
 However, both needed a day in hospital under sedation.”

 A shocked David was quoted as saying: “It was the nearest I have ever been to death.
 Another few inches and we would have plummeted to the bottom.
 Poor Hjördis was terrified.
 She was on the side hanging over the drop.”